November 12, 2021

 Since everything occurred outdoors in front of the whole town, we have several first-hand accounts, including two reliable chroniclers of the time.

-The only detail that almost certainly never took place was the pussy comment.
+The only detail that did not take place was the pussy comment.
 We suspect that it was circulated, if not straight up invented, by none other than...

 Niccolò Machiavelli: the incel strategist

-You see, Machiavelli hated Caterina big time.
-Once, he was sent by Lorenzo the Magnificent to close a deal with her, and he thought that this was going to be a walk in the park for him because, and I quote:
+Machiavelli hated Caterina big time.
+Once, he was sent by Lorenzo the Magnificent to close a deal with her.
+He thought that this was going to be a walk in the park for him because:

-Well, Caterina played with him.
-She let him wait for days, metaphorically juggled his testicles, and then sent him back to Florence with no brexit deal.
+Instead, Caterina toyed with Machiavelli.
+She let him wait for days, metaphorically juggled his testicles, and then sent him back to Florence with no Brexit deal.

-So this was Machiavelli's way of depicting Caterina as unladylike.
-Instead, he cemented her as a badass for centuries to come.
+Machiavelli intented to depict Caterina Sforza as unladylike.
+Unexpectedly, he cemented her as a badass for centuries to come.

 We definitely need a post about Machiavelli.
 Find the link here.
 (No link means it's not done yet.)